-- Support staff in the identification and setting-up of provision for very able, gifted and talented children, by leading an annual staff meeting on AGT provision and supporting staff with Year 6 transition data. - Collate and monitor the register of very able, gifted and talented children, on a twice yearly basis and update the provision map twice yearly. - Promote the school's agreed policy and practice with regard to the teaching and learning provision for very able, gifted and talented children. - Audit the quality of provision, write action plans for school improvement, and monitor and evaluate progress with such action plans, in partnership with the school's leadership team and the governing body. - Arrange appropriate INSET for training of staff. - Liase with the SENCO and parents, as necessary.
+- Support staff in the identification and setting-up of provision for very able, gifted and • talented children, by leading an annual staff meeting on AGT provision and supporting staff, alongside the Assessment Leader, with monitoring and updating data. - Collate and monitor the register of very able, gifted and talented children annually and support class teachers to update the provision maps termly, ensuring AGT provision is included. - Promote the school's agreed policy and practice with regard to the teaching and learning provision for very able, gifted and talented children. - Audit the quality of provision and monitor and evaluate progress, in partnership with • the school's leadership team and the governing body. - Arrange appropriate INSET for training of staff. - Facilitate the transfer of AGT information at the end of Y6 onto the receiving Secondary schools. - Work closely with the Inclusion Manager, class teachers and parents, as necessary. •